Skip to main content

 Unique Country Nuances

-18 Month Rule: Workers have an 18 month cap on engagements with a specific client.
-However, after following any necessary termination procedures and payments including severance, and a break of at least 3 months and 1 day, a worker can return to an engagement with the same client again.
-In some situations, the worker may be transferred to another entity of the same client, however each circumstance is unique, and additional information and details would be necessary to ensure this is compliant.
+Workers have an 18 month maximum limit on engagements with a company.
+However, after following any necessary termination procedures and payments including severance, and a break of at least 3 months and 1 day, a worker can return to an engagement with the same company again.
+In some situations, the worker may be transferred to another entity of the same company, however each circumstance is unique, and additional information and details would be necessary to ensure this is compliant.
 The 18 month rule would also apply to the engagement with the new entity.

 Mandatory Employer Costs